far-horizons-ou/policies/abuse/how-we-handle/index.md

 For other cases, we will consider good faith appeals sent to [appeals@chadwick-ou.com](mailto:appeals@chadwick-ou.com) by the account owner within 14 calendar days.

 \*_This policy and process applies to any product created and owned by Chadwick OÜ.
-That includes Twirrl, and Pushbear._
+That includes Twirrl, and Parrot._